Applying for a Short-term Study visa

 Do I need to apply for my visa before I travel to the UK?

-If you do not obtain entry clearance before you travel, you will need to produce all the documents to support your application to enter the UK as a short-term student to the Border Force Officer when you arrive at the port of entry to the UK.
+If you do not obtain your visa before you travel, you will need to produce all the documents to support your application to enter the UK as a short-term student to the Border Force Officer when you arrive at the port of entry to the UK.
 This includes evidence of your unconditional offer to study in the UK and evidence of your finances.
 It is important you ask to be admitted as a short-term student (rather than as a visitor) - you will need to make a special effort to talk to the Border Force Officer to explain that.
 Make sure that they look at your short-term student visa letter (which confirms your unconditional offer and acceptance on the course), and ask that the stamp you get in your passport indicates you are a short-term student.

 A list of visa nationals can be found here (if your country of nationality is not on this list then it means that you are a ‘non-visa national’) https://www.gov.uk/guidance/immigration-rules/immigration-rules-appendix-v-visitor-rules.